ImranR98/Landscape/README.md

 # Steps

 1. Modify `VARS.sh` as needed.
-2. Run `generate_setup_script.sh` and run the printed commands manually, one line at a time.
+2. Run `generate_setup_script.sh > temp.sh` and run the resulting `temp.sh` script.
-    - If the K8s cluster has multiple nodes, you must join all worker nodes manually after the K8s install step (the current machine is the control plane).
+    - If the K8s cluster has multiple nodes, the current machine is the control plane.
+You must join all worker nodes manually after the K8s install step (the script pauses at this point).
-3. If all goes well, periodically update the components by running `generate_setup_script.sh` with the `-u` (update) parameter.
+3. If all goes well, periodically update the components by running `generate_setup_script.sh > temp.sh` with the `-u` (update) parameter and running the resulting `temp.sh` script.

 # Adding New Components